adam-lafontaine/CMS/blog/posts/[011][Edge detection].md

 void write_image(Image& image_src, const char* file_path_dst);
 ```

+Image memory management is covered here: https://almostalwaysauto.com/posts/what-is-an-image.
+Reading and writing grayscale images is covered at the end of this post: https://almostalwaysauto.com/posts/image-views.

-When iterating over an image we'll need find which row we're on for a given y coordinate.
+When iterating over an image we'll need to find which row we're on for a given y coordinate.

 ```cpp
 u8* row_begin(Image const& image, u32 y)